ringcentral/ringcentral-embeddable/docs/integration/address-book.md

 });
 ```

-Data from `contactsPath` will be showed in contacts page in widget.
+Data from `contactsPath` will be displayed in the contacts tab inside Embeddable.

-The widget will request contacts data when widget is loaded and when user visit contacts page.
+Embeddable will request contacts data when widget is loaded and when user visit contacts page.
 In first request `syncTimestamp` is blank, so you need to provide full contacts data to widget.
 Please provide `syncTimestamp` when reponse to widget.
 In next contacts request widget will send you `syncTimestamp`, so you just need to provide updated contact since `syncTimestamp`.

 If you provide `nextPage` for `contactsPath` response, widget will repeat request with `page="${nextPage}"` to get next page contacts data.

 ![contacts image](https://user-images.githubusercontent.com/7036536/55848243-d9d2f980-5b7e-11e9-8051-7a48cee50222.jpeg)

-To trigger contact sync request in widget by api:
+To trigger contact sync request in widget using the API:

 ```js
 document.querySelector("#rc-widget-adapter-frame").contentWindow.postMessage({